 - All applications must be made in English. - Applications will be submitted via a 2 stage process, with a preproposal and a full application stage Applications will be reviewed on 4 key criteria: - importance and relevance of the research to people living with Parkinson's - preliminary evidence of validation of drug target for Parkinson's - pilot data demonstrating target engagement/efficacy - a clear plan for the commercial development of the drug if the research is successful - Closing dates for preproposal and full proposals can be found on Parkinson's UK website.
 Deadlines may be subject to change.
-Any changes will be shared widely via the charity website and relevant newsletters. - The full proposal stage is by invitation only for those applicants who have passed scientific review at the preproposal stage. - The preproposal application form can be requested by contacting researchapplications@parkinsons.org.uk. - Applicants will receive a confirmatory email from the Research Grants team at Parkinson's UK when a preproposal has been received. - Preproposal and full applications will be submitted to researchapplications@parkinsons.org.uk - Applicants will receive confirmation by email from researchapplications@parkinsons.org.uk once grant applications are submitted. - Applicants are not required to submit a hard copy application. - Details of any collaboration should be included and a letter confirming agreement from each collaborator should be submitted. - Any relevant 'in press' articles should be attached as appendices. - Covering letters are not required. - Use of generative artificial intelligence (AI) tools when developing proposals, applicants must ensure that any generative AI tools they utilise are used responsibly and in accordance with relevant legal and ethical standards where these exist (or as they develop).
+Any changes will be shared widely via the charity website and relevant newsletters. - The full proposal stage is by invitation only for those applicants who have passed scientific review at the preproposal stage. - Both preproposal and full grant applications to Parkinson's UK are made through the charity's online grant application system. - Applicants will receive confirmation by email from the online grant applications system once a grant application is submitted. - Applicants are not required to submit a hard copy application.

+- Details of any collaboration should be included and a letter confirming agreement from each collaborator should be submitted. - Any relevant 'in press' articles should be attached as appendices. - Covering letters are not required. - Use of generative artificial intelligence (AI) tools when developing proposals, applicants must ensure that any generative AI tools they utilise are used responsibly and in accordance with relevant legal and ethical standards where these exist (or as they develop).
 Any outputs from generative AI tools in applications should be acknowledged. - Unless the charity requires further information, no correspondence will be entered into until the results are notified.
 Applicants are requested not to initiate contact with the Research team during the review process. - Please include the relevant information for your plain English summary including a lay abstract, project background and impact.
-Please ensure that the potential benefits and timescales for when the proposed research may benefit people affected by Parkinson's are realistic and not overinflated. - The scientific research proposal should include the following information: background and plan of investigation which should explicitly cover study design, methods of data collection analysis and time schedule.

-• Applicants are also expected to ensure that they create a suitably diverse research team, taking into account issues such as race, ethnicity, gender, age, disability, sexual orientation, religion and belief, where appropriate They will be asked to justify the team makeup in the application.
+Please ensure that the potential benefits and timescales for when the proposed research may benefit people affected by Parkinson's are realistic and not overinflated. - The scientific research proposal should include the following information: background and plan of investigation which should explicitly cover study design, methods of data collection analysis and time schedule. - Applicants are also expected to ensure that they create a suitably diverse research team, taking into account issues such as race, ethnicity, gender, age, disability, sexual orientation, religion and belief, where appropriate They will be asked to justify the team makeup in the application.